Shannon-Williams/CB_Final_Project/README.md

 **JWTs and JWT Middleware Authetication??** I did not fully understand the concepts of JWTs and Middleware authentication on my backend for validation.
 While JWT validation didn't make the MVP I did spend a considerable amount of time writing and learning about it.
 These concepts will be used in the future.

-**Nested arrays in document objects in MongoDB** this goes without saying never using nested arrays in documents before and having to learn the operations to reach my data in my MongoDB took some time.

 **Design** While I am pretty confident that I can recreate a mockup given to me, I grossly underestimated the design on the application and only started considering it mid-project after my basic backend structure was complete and my FE was a white screen with a basic layout.
-And the integration between the two was dreadful now that I had to consider how the data would need to be presented, in the end I like my design choices but it would have saved me a lot of stress to consider at least some of these design elements in the beginning.
+And the integration between the two was difficult now that I had to consider how the data would need to be presented, in the end I like my design choices because I took the time to come up with a designbut it would have saved me a lot of stress to consider these design elements in the beginning.

 # Accomplishments

 **1st Full Stack Project** While this is a small project I take pride in it being my first.
-And although I had many challanges they were time based issues and not challenges because I lacked understanding, and I was able to deal with these challanges by planning and trying to adhere to what was set out in the MVP proposal.
+And although I had many challanges they were time based issues and not challenges because I lacked understanding, and I was able to deal with these challanges by planning and adhering to what was set out in the my MVP proposal.
+Additionally, I am proud of my design I feel that individuals who consume anime content will appreciate my approach.